hms-dbmi/stack/README.md

 ## Purpose

-This is a program to provide some convenience wrappers around common tasks when developing with a Dockerized stack of micro-services.
+This is a program to provide some convenience wrappers around common tasks when developing with a containerized stack of micro-services.
 The program aims to simplify some of the management of a local stack and make it easier to develop on an entire stack whilst running and testing it.
+The current version only supports Docker.

 The application depends on configurations defined in the base `stack.yml` file for the applications that will be built.